zeus-fyi/zeus/README.md

 ## Cookbooks ##

-Contains common web3 components, their setups in kubernetes, and startup commands, and useful tools for debugging, interacting, and automating actions.
+Contains common web2 & web3 building components like ethereum infra setups, and microservice designs & patterns like injectable choreography, their setups in kubernetes, golang, docker, and startup commands, and useful tools for debugging, interacting, and automating actions.

 ### Cookbook Structure ###